webtechnick/CakePHP-Facebook-Plugin/README.txt

        in 'createUser' => false when setting up the Connect component.
 2.0.2: New helper method getConfig() available within the FacebookInfo library.
 Use this to pull in facebook configurations
        instead of trying to rely on loaded configuration files from other sources.
+2.0.3: Updated Facebook::share to allow fbxml option instead of defaulting to not use fbxml.  fbxml => true is required if the page loads facebook->init();

 Docs
 ==================